 - Live captions and translation

-It should be noted that Microsoft have announced that Teams is also getting a webinar registration and reporting feature before the end of 2020 — allowing organisers to benefit from automated registration emails to help manage attendance.
+It should be noted that Microsoft have announced that Teams is also getting a webinar registration and reporting feature — allowing organisers to benefit from automated registration emails to help manage attendance.
 Keep an eye out for future updates on this from Microsoft.

 With Teams Live Events, you can assign members of your event team as producers or presenters.
 With each member of the team using a different device, you can coordinate seamless and engaging online events from anywhere in the world at any time — regardless of where your presenters are based.

 Do I need a Teams Live Event Licence?

 You don’t need a specific licence, however you will need one of the Office 365 E1, E3, E5, A3 or A5 licences which include Microsoft Teams.
 The person creating the event must be a member of the organisation and can’t be a guest or from another organisation.
 They will also need to have an Exchange Online mailbox.

 You may need to ask your IT administrator to use the Microsoft Teams Admin Centre to grant you permissions to create live events in Microsoft Teams and enable any associated permissions.

 Teams Live Events vs Skype Meeting Broadcast

 Teams Live Events is the new and improved version of Skype Meeting Broadcast, however there are a number of differences – which we’ll only briefly touch on here as Teams will be replacing Skype for Business on 31st July 2021.

 For example, in Teams Live Events you can screenshare, which wasn’t possible with Skype Meeting Broadcast and Live Events also supports dial-in presenters.